-

-Foam rollers have become a staple in gyms, physiotherapy clinics, and home workout spaces across Ireland.
+Foam rollers have become an important part of gyms, physiotherapy clinics, and home workout spaces across Ireland.
 Whether you’re an athlete, office worker, or someone recovering from injury, foam rolling offers a low-cost, high-impact solution to muscle tension, recovery, and mobility.

 But with so many types on the market, finding the right foam roller can feel like rolling the dice.
 This guide breaks it down clearly—what to look for, how to use it effectively, and how it ties into wider recovery tools like resistance bands and rehabilitation equipment.